GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/student/challenge-03.md

+# Challenge 3: You break the build, you buy cake

 [< Previous Challenge](challenge-02.md) - **[Home](../README.md)** - [Next Challenge >](challenge-04.md)

 ## Introduction

 This task is all about automating things using Cloud Build.